 Again archaeologists and Egyptologists point out there is no evidence that a large number of slaves ever revolted and escaped from an Egyptian empire.
-What, if any, actual events transpired we will never know but our ignorance about the facts and figures in this case leaves the importance of the tale as told undiminished.
+What, if any, actual events transpired we may never know but our ignorance about the facts and figures in this case leaves the importance of the tale as told undiminished.

 Following Oswald Spengler I have characterized the modern world as a Faustian culture.
-There are a number of reasons I agree with this characterization; one of which comes from my reading of the tale of Moses in Pharaoh’s court.
+There are a number of reasons I agree with this characterization, one of which comes from my reading of the tale of Moses in Pharaoh’s court.
 Though the giving of the Ten Commandments is the central encounter of man and God in the holy book pre-Christian, we will respectfully not treat it here and focus instead on this battle of magics.
 It is the ten plagues of Egypt that make the liberation possible.

 Moses has entered Pharaoh’s court and demanded release of the Jewish people so that they can go into the desert to properly worship the ‘real God.’
 This sets the stage for a contest between this God and all the Gods of Egypt.
 It will take place as a battle of supernatural powers between Moses and the court magicians and resident God, the Pharaoh.
 Though many tales of the ancient world took the form of ‘my magic is stronger than yours’ this is the one that has played a formative role in shaping our Western sensibilities.

 Oppressed people over the millennia have found comfort and solace in the biblical tale of the Exodus.
 A people living in slavery and bondage are lead to freedom; the underdog wins even though they are a rag-tag assembly of the poor daring to defy the most powerful empire on earth.
 They win because God is on their side.
-No wonder so many people suffering injustices at the hands of their governments have found the ancient tale to be a source of strength and at times, political dynamite.
+It is no wonder that so many people suffering injustices at the hands of their governments have found the ancient tale to be a source of strength and at times, political dynamite.

 Another point: as mentioned last week it is not necessary to know all the details of suffering for compassion to arise but I do believe there is a need to educate ourselves about the reality of suffering.
 As citizens we should be particularly willing to learn about the actions that have taken place in our name, both the good and the evil we and our ancestors have done.
 These are the reasons a work like Cry of the People can have such profound and life changing effects.
 Other people and other generations will find their own sources for the same maturation.
 What is important is not the content, which changes with the headlines, but the context in which power is abused, corruption rules and the breakdown of law and order follows.

 Poorer parts of the world have often paid dearly for mistakes made in richer parts of the world.
 What we are seeing with climate change and neo-liberal globalization is nothing new, not at all.

-Speaking of special effects… How does Moses convince Pharaoh to “let my people go”?
-Through the ten plagues of Egypt; the miraculous displays of Moses God’s power over the God-Pharaoh’s power.
+Speaking of special effects. . .
+How does Moses convince Pharaoh to “let my people go”?
+Through the ten plagues of Egypt; the miraculous displays of Moses’ God’s power over the God-Pharaoh’s power.
 The list of plagues reads like a hellish shopping list; let’s see, rivers of blood, swarms of locusts, rains of frogs, and death of all the firstborn children throughout the land.
-There is more but the point has already been made – these are all acts of death and destruction.
+There is more but the point has already been made — these are all acts of death and destruction.

 When the contest begins Moses’ companion Aaron performs the first wonder, yet the Pharaoh is unimpressed because his court magicians are able to do something equally marvelous.
 They turn a staff of wood into a living snake.
 Here is the point I think explains a lot about Western culture and Western religious ideas.
 Aaron and the magicians of the court use magic to bring forth life, animal life from vegetative life.
 In common parlance today we would say it is an act of white magic.
 As things proceed however we see that Moses’ God performs the blackest of black magic, that which is designed only to bring about death and destruction.
 He will even take all the firstborn children, out performing Moloch.

 This ambiguity around magic and miracles will continue to haunt Western thought right up to our own day.
-Should we storm the gates of heaven or wait patiently on the lord?
+Should we storm the gates of heaven or wait patiently on the Lord?
 We will pick this up next week when we look at the Jewish mysticism that developed as people reflected on these stories.